ai-systems/premise_selection_graph/README.md

 Repository for the paper Premise Selection in Natural Language Mathematical Texts

-The code and the datast is coming soon!
+The code and the dataset is coming soon!
 We are working to submit our dataset to leader board, so other people can also participate in our challenge :)

 ## Contact